This Version Posted: September 23, 2020

-Influenza (the flu) is a serious respiratory illness caused by a virus.
-People of any age can get the flu, and illness usually lasts five to 10 days, sometimes longer in older adults and in people with chronic diseases.
+Influenza (or the flu) is a serious respiratory illness caused by a virus.
+People of any age can get the flu and it can easily be spread to others through coughing or sneezing.
+Symptoms of influenza include: fever, cough, runny or stuffy nose, sore throat, headache, muscle aches and extreme weakness and fatigue.
 Most people who get the flu are ill for only a few days.
 However, some people can become very ill, possibly developing complications and requiring hospitalization.

 Protect yourself and your loved ones by getting the free flu vaccine!

 Flu vaccine is free in Ontario and strongly recommended every year for anyone six months of age and older.
 Flu vaccine is safe and effective in protecting you from getting sick with the flu.
 The flu vaccine strengthens your immune system to build up antibodies against the virus.
 Even if you do get the flu, the vaccine helps ensure you have milder symptoms of the virus.
 The best way to prevent the flu is to be immunized every year.